(Continued from Potiphar’s Wife III)

 As they sit to have the coffee, her phone rings.

 “Madam President I have some news.
-My agents and the military intelligence have hacked into the network the three are using.
-They will be apprehended soon.
-But that is not all.
-Dorothy has just made a call,”
+My agents and the military intelligence have hacked into the cellular network that Mwangoye and Kumar are using.
+Kumar has just made a call.”

-The Deputy President is having dinner with his family when a security officer steps in and whispers to his ear.
+The Deputy President is taking breakfast with his family when a security officer steps in and whispers to his ear.

 “Please excuse me,” he tells his wife and steps out.